Yuliang-Liu/Curve-Text-Detector/README.md

 * [test.sh](./test.py) After downloading the dataset and our ctd_tloc.caffemodel, simply run the this file can evaluate our method on the CTW1500 test set.
 Uncommend --vis to visualize the detecting results.

 * [my_train.sh](./my_train.sh) This file shows how to train on the CTW1500 dataset.
 After downloading the dataset and resnet-50 pre-trained model, simply running my_train.sh to start.

+Both train and test require less than 4GB video memory.

 # Detecting Results
 <img src="images/table.png" width="100%">